rafaprata/rafaprata/README.md

 ### Rafael Prata 🖖🏽

+- 🔭 I'm currently working on projects that provides a Kubernetes platform to support my company and clients services, using mainly k3s, ansible, terraform and more tools.
+- 🌱 I'm currently learning about CloudFormation specific things like modules, and workflows, besides it learning about SLES and their main tools.
+- 📫 How to reach me:
+  - e-mail: rafaelpratasouza@gmail.com

+---

 <!--
 **rafaprata/rafaprata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.